 Dr. Parajulee earned B.Sc.
 (Agri.
 Econ.)
 (1987) from Himachal Pradesh, India, and M.S.
 (1991) and Ph.D.
 (1994) in Entomology from the University of Wisconsin-Madison.
 Dr. Parajulee joined Texas A&M University in 1994 as a cotton entomologist/research scientist and is serving as the Cotton Entomology Program Leader since 2001.
-Dr. Parajulee is a leader in cotton entomology research, teaching, and service, with an exemplary record of scientific research, publication, and delivery of pest management technologies to the producer clientele of Texas and beyond.
-He has authored/co-authored 103 refereed and over 350 non-refereed publications, organized several international invited symposia, and has presented 150 invited and 250 submitted papers.
-He is active internationally with plenary/keynote/special speaking roles in Egypt, China, India, Colombia, Nepal, Uzbekistan, United Kingdom, USA, Canada, Mexico, South Korea, South Africa, Australia, Germany, Brazil, and Ghana, and was also a Fulbright Senior Fellow in Nepal and Uzbekistan (2014).
-He received the Texas A&M Vice Chancellor's Award in Research Excellence (2008), Faculty Fellow Award (2009), Regents Fellow Award (2010), and Texas A&M Vice Chancellor's Award in Team Research (2015).
-He is a member of Entomological Society of America (ESA), including ESA International Branch President (2017), Society of Southwestern Entomologists (President, 2010), Society of Overseas Nepalese Entomologists, Association of Nepalese Agricultural Professionals of Americas (NAPA), and High Plains Association of Crop Consultants.
-Dr. Parajulee is also an Adjunct Professor at Texas Tech University, Honorary Professor at Nanjing Agricultural University, China, and an Executive Member of the Texas A&M University Advanced Leadership Program.
+Dr. Parajulee is a leader in cotton entomology research, teaching, and service, with 115 refereed and over 330 non-refereed publications, 160 invited and 290 submitted presentations, and 35 M.S./Ph.D. students mentored during his 25-year tenure at Texas A&M. He is also active internationally with plenary/keynote roles in 18 countries.
+Dr. Parajulee has served as an agricultural resource person in Nepal from his home state of Texas for over 20 years, including six months as a Fulbright Senior Scholar.
+He is regularly engaged in agricultural and higher education policy discussions with National Planning Commission and agricultural universities.
+Dr. Parajulee received the Texas A&M Vice Chancellor's Award in Research Excellence (2008), Faculty Fellow Award (2009), Regents Fellow Award (2010), and Texas A&M Vice Chancellor's Award in Team Research (2015).
+He is a member of Entomological Society of America (ESA), including ESA National Program Chair (2010), Society of Southwestern Entomologists (President, 2010), ESA International Branch, (President, 2017), and Association of Nepalese Agricultural Professionals of Americas (NAPA).
+Dr. Parajulee served on the Working Committee that established NAPA in 2016 and served as Coordinator of NAPA’s First General Assembly in Dallas, Texas in 2016, which ratified NAPA bylaws and elected its first executive committee.
+Dr. Parajulee continued to serve NAPA for two terms as Vice President before assuming the role of President for the third executive committee.
+Dr. Parajulee is also the Founding Editor-In-Chief of Global Journal of Agricultural and Allied Sciences (GJAAS).

 Dr. Pradeep Wagle is an internationally recognized scientist on biosphere-atmosphere interactions, carbon and water cycles of terrestrial ecosystems, and remote sensing of vegetation as documented over 50 SCI indexed peer-reviewed articles in various journals, such as Remote Sensing of Environment; ISPRS Journal of Photogrammetry and Remote Sensing; Remote Sensing; Global Change Biology – Bioenergy; Agricultural and Forest Meteorology; Agricultural Water Management; Agriculture, Ecosystems and Environment; Ecological Applications; Agronomy; Atmospheric Environment; Science of the Total Environment; Ecohydrology.
 He received his Ph.D. in Crop Science from Oklahoma State University (OSU), USA in 2013.
 From 2013 to 2015, Dr. Wagle worked as a postdoctoral research associate and research scientist at the University of Oklahoma (OU).
 Since 2016, he has worked as a Research Ecologist at the United States Department of Agriculture (USDA), Grazinglands Research Laboratory, El Reno, Oklahoma.
 He serves as the handling editor and member secretary on the editorial board for the Global Journal of Agricultural and Allied Sciences, and as an Associate Editor for the Remote Sensing Journal.
 He worked as a guest editor for “Sustainability in the Mountains Region” for Sustainability Journal from 2016 to 2017, “Remote Sensing of Evapotranspiration” and “Remote Sensing of Evapotranspiration II” for Remote Sensing Journal from 2018 and 2019, and from 2019 to 2020, respectively.
 Dr. Wagle is a reviewer for myriad professional journals of meteorology, ecosystems/ecology, climate change, and remote sensing.
 For his exceptional research and professional achievements, Dr. Wagle has received Certificate of Merits/Outstanding Performance Awards from the USDA for consecutive years.
 He was included in the 71st edition of Who is Who in America by Marquis and featured as a Marquis Who’s Who Top Scientist in August 2019.
 As a member of graduate faculty, he also supervises/mentors graduate students at OSU and OU.
 Currently, he is a member of American Geophysical Union (AGU) and NAPA.